 Ashford in Houston County, Alabama — The American South (East South Central)

 Location.
-31° 10.978′ N, 85° 14.168′ W. Marker is in Ashford, Alabama, in Houston County.
-Marker is at the intersection of Broadway Avenue (County Road 55) and Midland Street, on the right when traveling north on Broadway Avenue.
+31° 11.032′ N, 85° 14.147′ W. Marker is in Ashford, Alabama, in Houston County.
+Marker is on North Broadway, on the right when traveling north.
+The marker is located in a small municipal park.
 Touch for map.
-Marker is at or near this postal address: 404 Broadway Avenue, Ashford AL 36312, United States of America.
+Marker is in this post office area: Ashford AL 36312, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 3, 2014, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 481 times since then and 30 times this year.
-Photos: 1, 2, 3. submitted on May 3, 2014, by Mark Hilton of Montgomery, Alabama. • Bernard Fisher was the editor who published this page.
+It was originally submitted on April 28, 2013, by David J Gaines of Pinson, Alabama.
+This page has been viewed 459 times since then and 16 times this year.
+Photos: 1, 2. submitted on April 28, 2013, by David J Gaines of Pinson, Alabama.
+3. submitted on May 2, 2014, by Mark Hilton of Montgomery, Alabama. • Craig Swain was the editor who published this page.